Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 $$P(E|ORR) = \frac{P(ORR \vert E) \cdot P(E)}{P(ORR)}$$

-Where $$E$$ is the probability that the drug is effective and $$ORR$$ is the probability of reaching the threshold ORR in the trial.
+Where E is the probability that the drug is effective and ORR is the probability of reaching the threshold ORR in the trial.
 We'll work through example calculations for the epacadostat + pembrolizumab combination:

-For the baseline probability of efficacy $$P(E)$$ we can use the 19% chance of approval for a phase II IO drug[^3] (arguably this should be a bit higher because not all trials fail due to lack of efficacy, but 19% seems a reasonable guess).
+For the baseline probability of efficacy P(E) we can use the 19% chance of approval for a phase II IO drug[^3] (arguably this should be a bit higher because not all trials fail due to lack of efficacy, but 19% seems a reasonable guess).
 You could also input your subjective prior belief that the combination is efficacious (expressed in percentages).

 $$P(E \vert ORR) = \frac{P(ORR \vert E) \cdot 0.19}{P(ORR)}$$

-$$P(ORR \vert E)$$ is the probability that a drug meets the ORR threshold, given that it is effective.
+P(ORR|E) is the probability that a drug meets the ORR threshold, given that it is effective.
 This is hard to work out exactly from first principles, but I'm going to use a conservative lower bound by assuming that the tORR is the same as what the combination achieved in the phase II (56%), if we assume that the combination needs at least this value to succeed in the trial $$P(ORR|E)$$ also ends up at ~56%.

 $$P(E|ORR) = \frac{0.56 \cdot 0.19}{P(ORR)}$$